Engee documentation

 Details

-Vector of angular velocity data for tabular parameterization of leakage and friction torque.
+An angular velocity data vector for tabular parameterization of leakage and friction moment.
 The elements of the vector must be listed in ascending order.

 Dependencies

-To use this parameter, set the Leakage and friction parameterization parameters to `Tabulated data - volumetric and mechanical efficiencies'.
+To use this parameter, set the Leakage and friction parameterization parameter to Tabulated data - volumetric and mechanical efficiencies or Tabulated data - volumetric and mechanical losses.

 Units